• Products

 Investors have the option to include other investment products such as gold, real estate, oil, and bonds in addition to stocks and bonds.

-There are many different kinds of investment portfolios.
-However, investors always try to design them to fit their risk tolerance and investing goals.
+There are different kinds of investment portfolios.
+As per portfolio definition, investors always try to design them to fit their risk tolerance and investing goals.
 These are some types of portfolios based on investing strategies:

-1. Income portfolio: This kind of portfolio places more focus on ensuring a consistent stream of income.
-The focus is not just on capital appreciation.
+1. Income portfolio: This kind of portfolio places more focus on ensuring a consistent stream of income, and just on capital appreciation.
 For example, income-driven investors would choose to buy equities with consistent dividend payments.
 They would not opt for the ones with a history of price growth.

 2. Growth portfolio: Investments in companies that are still growing are the main focus here.
-Growth portfolios are usually more risky.
+Growth portfolios are usually riskier.
 This kind of portfolio has significant risk and reward components.

 Investors should understand that a variety of elements often play a role in the decision-making process involved in portfolio construction.